-Response: This change was enacted by the State Legislature as part of the negotiation of the 2011-12 Budget.
+Response: This change was recommended by the Governor's Medicaid Redesign Team (MRT).
 The impact of this change was weighed in the context of the overall Budget in the State.
-The legislative process provides opportunities for all stakeholders to lobby their concerns, objections, or support for various legislative initiatives.
+The MRT process provided opportunities for all stakeholders to lobby their concerns, objections, or support for various proposals.
+The State also engaged the input of the New York State Chapter of the American Academy of Orthotists and Prosthetists and the New York Medical Equipment Provider Association in developing the new maximum fees.